 Several others chimed in with a “Me, too!”

 “How about we meet at lunch?
 I’ll find a room we can use, so text me before second period so I know how to text you back and let you know where we’ll meet.
 I’ll look for a room where there’s a USB connection to the room’s projector.
 That’ll make it easier to see my app and what data it displays.
 Make sure you bring your tablets and I’ll install the app and set up a connection to the database for you.
-It only works on a tablet with Android 4.4 or better, which is what I have.”
+It only works on a tablet with Android 5.0 or better.”

 “What about for an iPad?”
 Marjory asked.